QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 livestream-67.ts
 ```

-The important data item can be configed in SRS config file:
+The important data items can be configured in SRS's config file:

-* EXT-X-TARGETDURATION: It's calc by SRS automatically.
+* EXT-X-TARGETDURATION: This is calculated by SRS automatically.
 The EXT-X-TARGETDURATION tag specifies the maximum media segment duration.
-The EXTINF duration of each media segment in the Playlist file, when rounded to the nearest integer, MUST be less than or equal to the target duration.
-This tag MUST appear once in a Media Playlist file.
-It applies to the entire Playlist file.
+The EXTINF duration of each media segment in the playlist file, when rounded to the nearest integer, MUST be less than or equal to the target duration.
+This tag MUST appear once in a media playlist file.
+It applies to the entire playlist file.
-* EXTINF: It's calc by SRS automatically, and the max value is configed in SRS `hls_fragment`.
+* EXTINF: This is calculated by SRS automatically, and the maximum value is configured by SRS setting `hls_fragment`.
 The EXTINF tag specifies the duration of a media segment.
 It applies only to the media segment that follows it, and MUST be followed by a media segment URI.
 Each media segment MUST be preceded by an EXTINF tag.
-* Number of ts in m3u8: The `hls_window` in seconds specifies how many ts files in m3u8, and SRS will delete the old ts files.
+* Number of ts in m3u8: The `hls_window`, in seconds, specifies how many ts files will be in an m3u8, and SRS will delete the old ts files.
-* Name of ts filename: For example, `livestream-67.ts`, SRS will increase the number, the next ts for instance is `livestream-68.ts`.
+* Name of ts filenames: For example, `livestream-67.ts`, SRS will increase the number automatically; the next ts for instance is `livestream-68.ts`.

-For example, the `hls_fragment` is 10s, and the `hls_window` is 60s, then there about 60/10=6 ts files i m3u8, and the old ts files are automatically deleted by SRS.
+For example, if the `hls_fragment` is 10s, and the `hls_window` is 60s, then there are 60/10=6 ts files in the m3u8, and the old ts files are automatically deleted by SRS.

 ## HLS Workflow

 The workflow of HLS:

-1. Encoder, for example, FFMPEG or FMLE, publish RTMP stream to SRS, and the codec of stream must be H.264+AAC(Use transcode for other codecs).
+1. The encoder, for example, FFMPEG or FMLE, publishes an RTMP stream to SRS, and the codec of that stream must be H.264+AAC (use transcoding to convert other codecs when required).
-1. SRS demux RTMP then mux mpegts and write to ts file, update the m3u8.
+1. SRS demuxes RTMP then remuxes the content into mpegts and writes a ts file, updating the m3u8.
-1. Client, for example, the IPhone or VLC, access m3u8 provides by any web server, for instance, SRS embeded HTTP server, or nginx.
+1. The client, for example, an iPhone or VLC, accesses the m3u8 provided by any web server, for instance, SRS's embedded HTTP server, or nginx.

-Note: SRS only need to config the HLS on vhost, and SRS will create the dir by app name.
+Note: SRS only needs you to configure HLS on the vhost, and SRS will create the directory by app name.

-## HLS Config
+## HLS Configuration

-the vhost `with-hls.vhost.com` in conf/full.conf of SRS is a example to config HLS, which user can copy the hls section to vhost:
+The vhost `with-hls.vhost.com` in conf/full.conf of SRS is an example of how to configure HLS, which users can copy the hls section from to their vhosts:

 ```bash
 vhost __defaultVhost__ {